lambda123254/SimpleCore/README.md

 Deleting Data
 ```
-simplecore.delete(option: "all") -- to delete all data
+simpleCore.delete(option: "all", attr: "", value: "") -- to delete all data
+simpleCore.delete(option: "single", attr: "your attribute name", value: "value which you want to delete") -- to delete certain value

 ```
 Inserting Data
 ```
-simplecore.insert(into: "attribute1,attribute2,...", value: "value1,value2,...") -- to insert data
+simpleCore.insert(into: "attribute1,attribute2,...", value: "value1,value2,...") -- to insert data

 ```